jseidl/hass-magic_areas/README.md

 # Magic Areas custom_component for Home Assistant
 Tired of writing the same automations, over and over, for each of your rooms?
 Annoyed that some entities can't be tied to `Areas` in the `Area Registry`?
 Would like to have a single `motion` sensor that is grouped to all your other motion sensors in that area?
+What if all (most) of your `sensor` and `binary_sensor` entities had aggregates (grouping/average), PER AREA?

-**Magic Areas** is here for you!
+If you think all of the above features are freaking awesome, **Magic Areas** is here for you!

 ## Features
 * Uses multiple type of sensors for determining presence on an area.